 While at NBC, he has done play-by-play for college football, basketball, lacrosse, rugby and MMA.
 He has also worked games for CBS and Fox during his television career which began back in 2002 on Comcast Sportsnet (now NBC Sports), NESN and MASN.

-While at the University of Delaware, Corey was a three-time winner for Delaware Sportscaster of the Year (2010, 2005, 2003) by the National Sports Media Association and a four-time winner of Best Presentation and Sports play-by-play by the Delaware Press Association.
+His professional broadcasting career began right after graduating from college as he was hired to be the Voice of the Delaware Blue Hens on the radio, a position he held from 1999-2012.
+During that time, he was a three-time winner for Delaware Sportscaster of the Year by the National Sports Media Association and is a four-time winner of Best Presentation and Sports Play-By-Play by the Delaware Press Association.

 In the spring of 2022, Corey became a professor at the University of Delaware, teaching a class on TV Sportscasting for the Communications department, which he now does twice a year.
 He is still active in the community and has helped with various non-profit organizations, including the SL24 Foundation for Mental Health Awareness, Special Olympics Delaware, Autism Delaware, and the Delaware Kids Fund.